-18. Asset Ownership
+Asset Ownership

-- IT Assets remain the property of CR, with staff members being custodians of that asset during their period of employment. - The ownership of assets remains with the IT Department to track and manage distribution, asset tagging, software installation and return of assets to the IT Department.
+- IT Assets remain the property of CR, with staff members being custodians of that asset during their period of employment.
+IT Department shall be the custodian of all spare assets securely stored on any CR premises. - The ownership of assets remains with the IT Department to track and manage distribution, asset tagging, software installation and return of assets to the IT Department.

-19. Asset Disposal
+Asset Disposal